Igalia/meta-agl-demo/meta-agl-demo.md

 ## Introduction

-The `meta-agl-demo` layer is the IVI demo layer that uses the core AGL infrastructure provided through profiles.
+The `meta-agl-demo` layer is the reference user interface layer for the DEMO platform of Automotive Grade Linux (AGL).
-The layer sits on top of the profiles as follows:

-profile-core <- profile-gfx <- profile-gfx-qt5

 The layer provides a reference platform and applications.
-The BitBake target name for the demo platform is `agl-demo-platform`, which is the full demo platform image.
+The BitBake target name for the DEMO platform is `agl-demo-platform`, which is the full DEMO platform image.

 ## Layer Dependencies